-Long press on Dark mode to bring up the extended Dark mode settings.
+- Long press on Dark mode to bring up the extended Dark mode settings.

-- Toggle Turn on as scheduled to activate Dark mode at specific times of the day (say, from sunset to sunrise, or custom).
+- Toggle Turn on as scheduled to activate dark mode at specific times of the day (say, from sunset to sunrise, or custom).

 - Toggle Apply to wallpaper to have your background match the color temperature of the rest of your apps.

-Toggle Adaptive color filter to turn on a blue light filter between sunset and sunrise to reduce eye strain.
+- Toggle Adaptive color filter to turn on a blue light filter between sunset and sunrise to reduce eye strain.
 You will have to grant the phone permission to access your location for this to work.

-In my opinion, the quickest way to access Dark mode settings is from the pulldown Notifications/Settings shade.
+In my opinion, the quickest way to access dark mode settings is from the pulldown Notifications/Settings shade.
 Still, you can also access it by going into the Settings app and tapping on the Display menu.

-This system-wide Android 10 Q dark mode support should be accessible on all of the Galaxy S20 line, as well as the Note 10 and S10 lines, Note 9 and S9 lines, and many of the recent A and M series.
+This system-wide Android 10 Q (and newer) dark mode support should be accessible on the entire Galaxy S21 and Galaxy S20 lines; Note 10 and S10 lines; Note 9 and S9 lines; and many of the recent A and M series.
 For older series like the Note 8 and S8 generation, as long as they're running Android 9 Pie and the first version or later of One UI, you'll still have access to Samsung's Nite mode.
-The steps to enable Nite mode will be the same as outlined above, but you'll look for the words Nite mode instead of Dark mode.
-Additionally, Nite mode will likely only affect system apps and menus, and may not work across many third-party apps.
+The steps to enable Nite mode will be the same as outlined above, but you'll look for the words "Nite mode" instead of "dark mode."
+Additionally, Nite mode will likely only affect system apps and menus and may not work across many third-party apps.

 Sign up for Black Friday email alerts!